Advance Medical Directives

 3. Preferences regarding organ and tissue donation

-4. Your witnessed signature.
+4. Your witnessed signature

 The Catholic Church has stated in many documents (including the Charter for Health Care Workers), that the right to make medical decisions belongs properly to the patient.
 This principle is based upon each person’s dignity and right to self-determination.
-Human freedom has always been extolled by the Church, and this doctrine is equally applied to the right of individual persons to make decisions about their own medical treatment.
+Human freedom has always been extolled by the Church, and this doctrine is equally applied to the right of individual persons to make decisions about their own treatment.
 Furthermore, the Church teaches that human life is a great gift from God, and that each person is a steward of this gift.
 The Church provides specific guidelines on which means to preserve life may be accepted or rejected.

 The Living Will